wirepas/wm-sdk/Readme.md

 >
 > _To use the SDK, you need to have access to the Wirepas binaries.
 You need to have a
 > software license agreement (SLA) with Wirepas to get them.
 If you would like to become
-> a SLA licensee, please contact sales@wirepas.com_
+> a SLA licensee, please see the right contact from www.wirepas.com/contact_
 >

 - [Overview](#overview)